purifyjs/core/README.md

 ### Q5: What About Built-in Features? 🍩

 **A5:** **master-ts** intentionally focuses on being minimal.
 It doesn't include built-in features like routing to allow you to choose your preferred solutions.
 It provides reactivity and templates as its core features.
-And covers wide variety of reactive features.
+And already covers wide variety of reactive features while staying fit and small.

 ## Vite Plugin 🍤